containers/podman/docs/source/markdown/podman-container-diff.1.md

 #### **--latest**, **-l**

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.
-(This option is not available with the remote Podman client)
+(This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)

 ## EXAMPLE